I Built an AI System That Manages My Entire Fitness Life. Here's How.

 Free models work.
 MiniMax at $10/month handles 90% of what I need.
 Claude only for the hard stuff.

-**Hardware matters.** The M1 Mac Mini is the sweet spot.
-Reliable, powerful enough, affordable.
+Hardware matters.
+A capable Mac (M3 Ultra in my case) is the sweet spot.
+Reliable, powerful enough.

 Agents are additive.
 Running one agent is helpful.
 Running three in parallel, coordinated, is transformative.